 If you are subpoenaed to appear before a grand jury, you have the right to have your own defense attorney who may be present at all proceedings.
 He can tell you whether or not it is to your advantage to present all of your testimony to the members of the grand jury, and can advise you during the questioning.
 He’ll also help you understand what you could be liable for and keep from incriminating yourself.
 After all, even though the proceedings in a grand jury hearing are confidential, the District Attorney, Attorney General, or U.S. Attorney, can provide the police with relevant information from the hearing so that they can continue their investigation.
 This means that you, as the defendant, must be careful of what you say.

 Call Today to Schedule a Professional Legal Consultation with a Grand Jury Defense Attorney in Central Pennsylvania

-Please Call 717-930-CORK for our HOTLINE on all criminal matters.
+Please Call 717-991-5919 (Use Direct Line) for our HOTLINE on all criminal matters.
 We ask you to call this number during normal workday hours (M-F 8 AM to 5 PM).
 Evening appointments are also available.
 Most consultations are done in the office, but, if needed, phone consults may be established.
 HOWEVER, IF A CRIMINAL MATTER, and if it’s an “EMERGENCY”, we urge you to call us “anytime” after regular business hours, on weekends & on holidays.